Toxic gas leak at Jordan's Aqaba port kills 10, injures hundreds

 The vessel and port are then seen being engulfed by a cloud of bright yellow gas, sending people running for safety.

-The Civil Defence Department has sent specialist teams to the port to deal with the clean-up, according to the PSD.
-It did not say what toxic chemical was inside the container.
+The Civil Defence Department sent specialist teams to the port to deal with the leak and clean-up operation, the PSD said.

+It did not identify the chemical that was inside the container, although unconfirmed reports cited port officials as saying it was chlorine.

-Almost 200 people are reportedly being treated at local hospitals for exposure to the substance, while the other injured have been discharged.
+State media said almost 200 people were being treated at local hospitals for exposure to the substance, while the other injured people had been discharged.

-Authorities urged residents of Aqaba not to gather in front of the hospitals in order to facilitate the work of paramedics.
+Authorities urged residents of Aqaba city, which is about 16km (10 miles) to the north, to stay inside and close their windows and doors.

+Aqaba's southern beach, which is only 7km from the port and is popular with tourists, was evacuated as a precaution, AFP news agency reported.